Rockset

 }

-The results collection contains the actual result set while the query_id and pagination fields contain all of the information necessary to fetch the next page of results (described in Fetching the Next Page of Results).
-In order to fetch the first set of results from the start you can omit the cursor parameter and call the /orgs/self/queries/{query_id}/pages?docs=[number of docs] endpoint with the optinal docs parameter.
+The results collection contains the actual result set, while the query_id and pagination fields contain all the information necessary to fetch the next results page.
+In order to fetch the first set of results from the start, you can omit the cursor parameter and call the /orgs/self/queries/{query_id}/pages?docs=[number of docs] endpoint with the optional docs parameter.

 Fetching the Next Page of Results